-- Configure NGINX Plus for your use case and re-test to determine the delta between theoretical performance in your environment and real‑world performance with your use case.
+Configure NGINX Plus for your use case and retest to determine the delta between theoretical performance in your environment and real‑world performance with your use case.

-- Begin tweaking one setting at a time by focusing on the settings that most apply to your use case.
+Tweak one setting at a time by focusing on the settings that most apply to your use case.
 In other words, don’t change a bunch of

 It’s important to note that every deployment environment is unique and comes with its own networking and application performance requirements.
-It may not be advisable to change some of these values in production.
+It might not be advisable to change some of these values in production.
 Results of any configuration tweaks outlined below can result in dramatically different results based on the application type and networking topology.